Arsh910/Ecoos3/Readme.md

 - 📡 **Direct transfers** — files stream browser-to-browser, never through a server
 - ♾️ **No size limit** — files are written straight to disk as they arrive, not held in memory
 - ⏯️ **Resume anytime** — an interrupted transfer picks up where it stopped, even days later
+- 🔁 **Reconnects itself** — a dropped connection is retried in the background, with a banner telling you whether it's still trying or has given up
 - 🚪 **Leave and come back** — leave a room and keep your progress, or discard it
 - 👥 **Up to 4 people per room** — everyone connects to everyone, not through a host
 - 🎯 **Pick your recipients** — send to the whole room, or select just the people you want